ProjectResound/store-manage-guide/chapter1.md

-# First Chapter
+# Contact

-GitBook allows you to organize your book into chapters, each chapter is stored in a separate file like this one.
+Are you interested in Resound?
+Do you need some troubleshooting help?
+Here are some ways to get in touch with us:

+##

+## Technical bugs:

+louise.yang@scpr.org